jemalbrins/docs/tarbell.rst

 Note that if your project is not in the default ``values`` spreadsheet, you will need to use ``project_video_id.value``.

-Macros exist for NDN video, photo galleries, DocumenCloud views and more.
+Macros exist for NDN video, photo galleries, DocumentCloud views and more.
 Check out all of the built-in macros in ``_macros.html``.

 Template filters
 ----------------